Prime Minister Imran Khan to chair three high-level meetings today - ExBulletin

 Prime Minister Imran Khan to chair three high-level meetings today

-Prime Minister (PM) Imran Khan called three high-level meetings of Pakistan’s central and provincial leadership Tehreek-e-Insaf (PTI) today (Friday).
+ISLAMABAD: Prime Minister (PM) Imran Khan called today (Friday) three high-level meetings of Pakistan’s central and provincial leadership Tehreek-e-Insafs (PTI), ARY News reported Thursday, citing sources.

 According to sources, the prime minister called a high-level meeting on Friday at 3 p.m. to discuss measures related to the summit of OIC foreign ministers to be held in Islamabad.